Lenoir Criminal Defense Attorney

 Being charged with a crime can be a stressful and trying time.
 Trying to figure out the intricacies of the law and understand how to proceed with the courts, on top of mountains of paperwork, can add extra stress as well.
 That is why it is important to have a North Carolina criminal defense lawyer on your side who can give you the best representation possible.

 A good Lenoir defense lawyer can take the time to understand the unique situation of your case and meet you where you are in the criminal law process.
-At Helton, Cody & Associates, PLLC, our North Carolina criminal defense attorneys can fight hard to make sure your rights are defended.
+At Law Office of Lyndon R. Helton, PLLC, our North Carolina criminal defense attorneys can fight hard to make sure your rights are defended.
 We may even get your criminal charges acquitted or your sentence greatly reduced.

 Crimes That a Criminal Attorney Can Help Defend